The biggest obstacle to buying a house for most homebuyers is the down payment.

 - 401k or IRA assets

-- Gift from a relative or close friend
+- A gift from a relative or close friend

 - From a co-borrower or co-signer

-The entire, or a portion of the down payment funds can be a gift from a friend or family member.
+The entire or a portion of the down payment can be a gift from a friend or family member.
 FHA and 203k loans allow the entire 3.5% to be a gift.
 Conventional loans rules on down payment gifts are a little different:

 First-time Home Buyer Down payment Assistance and Grants